kayleeisokay/kayleeisokay.github.io/_posts/2024-08-30-marginal_dist.md

 = \frac{156}{55} \int_0^1 2y^{5/3} - 2y^5 - y^{10/3} + y^5 dy
 $$

-This was sort of a nasty integral but at least we arrived at the marginal pdf.
-The plot of the marginal distribution is shown below.
+This was sort of a nasty integral but at least we arrived at the marginal pdf for $Y$.
+The plot of the distribution is shown below.

 <img src="/assets/img/margin_y.png">